“Exceptionally deft … aesthetic pleasure from beginning to end.”

 Douglas Dunn, New York City

 Sara Porter is a Toronto-based choreographer, writer, performer and teacher.
-As a member of the movement-based group, the Intergalactic Arts Collective, she works out of a studio in the cultural hub of Artscape Youngplace in downtown Toronto.
-Sara is an Associate Artist at pounds per square inch performance where she collaborates with Artistic Director Gerry Trentham and Katherine Duncanson to explore new modes of performance in a trans-disciplinary aesthetic.
-Her newest production, Sara does a Solo, is touring in Canada and the US.
+As a member of the movement-based group, the Intergalactic Arts Collective, she works out of a studio in the cultural hub of Artscape Youngplace in downtown Toronto, where Sara explores new modes of performance in a trans-disciplinary aesthetic.
+Her newest production, L-E-A-K opens in June 2022.

 Photography by: Marie Caloz